adferras/image-search/README.md

 # Image Search

-This has been created as an assignment from [freecodecamp](http://www.freecodecamp.com)
+This has been created to fulfill the `Image Search Abstraction Layer` assignment from [freecodecamp](http://www.freecodecamp.com)

 This app has been deployed to the following locations:
 [Heroku](http://image-search-1690.herokuapp.com)